BuildAPKs/buildAPKs.apps/README.md

    ~/buildAPKs/build.apps.bash

 ```
-To see all the possible APK projects in this git repository, run [` cat ma.bash `](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.apps/master/ma.bash) in the root directory of this repository.
+To see all the possible APK projects in this git repository, run [` cat ma.bash `](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.apps/master/ma.bash) in the root directory of this repository after cloning.
 Enjoy!
 <!--README.md EOF-->